avinashbabudonthu/java/README.md

-# Single Repo For All Java Examples, topic wise in Alphabetical Order
+# Single repo for all Java stack
 * [Table of Contents](java/README.md#index)